MadhavGarg-mg/Panda_coursework/doc/doc.md

 GitHub
 --------------
-I never used GitHub, I only knew that it existed.
+I never used GitHub; I only knew that it existed.
 This project gave me an opportunity to learn about GitHub and how important of a tool it is for an aspiring computer scientists.
 As the weeks passed, I became comfortable using GitHub and realised the importance of tracking my progress